We are delighted if you are thinking of getting married at All Saints’.

 - if you have at least one out of seven types of connection with the parish – see this link.

-Once you have decided that you would like to be married at All Saints’, you can make an initial enquiry through our get in touch page.
+Once you have decided that you would like to be married at All Saints’, you can make an initial enquiry by sending an email to Rev Sally.
 Please remember to include your postcode(s).

 When we meet with you we will need to complete a ‘Welcome and Congratulations Form’ which you can download here.
 It would help if you could fill in as much as possible in advance, and either email it or bring it with you.